 Our Amended and Restated By-laws provide that the Board may delegate responsibility to committees.
-During 2015, the Board had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
+During 2017, the Board had three standing committees: an Audit Committee, a Compensation Committee, and a Nominating and Corporate Governance Committee.
 The membership of each of the Audit Committee, the Compensation Committee, and the Nominating and Corporate Governance Committee is comprised entirely of independent directors.
-In addition, all members of the Audit Committee meet the heightened standards of "independence" for audit committee members required by Securities and Exchange Commission ("SEC") rules and NASDAQ listing standards.
+In addition, all members of the Audit Committee meet the heightened standards of "independence" for audit committee members required by Securities and Exchange Commission ("SEC") rules and Nasdaq listing standards.
 The Board has also determined that each member is free of any relationship that would impair his or her individual exercise of independent judgment with regard to us.

-The table below shows the membership of each Board committee and the number of meetings held in 2015.
+The table below shows the membership of each Board committee, the number of times each Board committee took action by unanimous written consent and the number of meetings held in 2017.

 Name Audit Compensation Nominating and Corporate Governance

 Lawrence J. Jasinski X Chair X

 John J. O'Connor Chair

-John A. Roush X
+John A. Roush Х

-Michael H. Thomas X Chair
+Michael H. Thomas Х Chair

+2017 Consents 2 11 1

-2015 Meetings 5 4
+2017 Meetings 5 0 0